madebylydia/DisCapTy/README.md

 # DisCaPty
 *The super hard-to-use module to make your super-hard-coded captcha image for Discord.py.*

-DisCaPty is a super generator for creating captcha images/text and embed for your server.
+DisCaPty is a Captcha's generator for generating captcha and embed for your servers.

 ## Installing